jimhigson/oboe.js/README.md

 If the body is given as an object it will be serialised using JSON.stringify.
 Method, body and headers arguments are all optional.

+If the cached option is set to false caching will be avoided by appending "_={timestamp}" to the URL's query string.

 The above are supported under Browsers or Node.js.
 Under Node you can also give Oboe a [ReadableStream](http://nodejs.org/api/stream.html#stream_class_stream_readable):